Chia pudding is a quick, make-ahead breakfast or snack recipe. It’s sweet, good for you, customizable, and fits with any diet plan.

-If you love chia pudding, you will love also these delicious chia pudding recipes: Kiwi Chia Pudding, Raspberry Chia Pudding, and Strawberry Coconut Chia Pudding.
+If you love chia pudding, you will also love these delicious chia pudding recipes: Kiwi Chia Pudding, Raspberry Chia Pudding, and Strawberry Coconut Chia Pudding.

 Chia seeds actually have no flavor at all, so they will absorb the flavor of whatever you soak them in.
-Choose a liquid you love and you will enjoy eating this even more!
+Choose a liquid you love, and you will enjoy eating this even more!
 For more flavor, I like to use:

 - Sweetener